HOW IT WORKS

 Scale what proved itself.

 From there, engagements grow agent by agent, each with its own business case and its own measured result.
 Some clients run one agent.
 Others build an agent workforce across IT, finance, and revenue operations.
-The evidence decides — and for PE sponsors, agents proven at one portfolio company become templates for the next.
+The evidence decides.
+And for PE investors, agents proven at one portfolio company become templates for the next.

 Small senior team.
 Software-scale delivery.